 Static is not only annoying but when it comes to plastic, the presence of static can lead to issues such as increased handling problems, excessive dust and dirt build up on the surface of the plastic part, parts sticking, damage of sensitive medical or electronic products and even fire or explosion hazard if static sparks are formed near flammable liquids.
 The addition of anti-static additives help to reduce static electric charges either by making the material conductive, or interacting with moisture in the atmosphere, forming a microscopic layer of water on the surface of the material.
 Anti-static additives are available as both internal and external additives.

 Impact Plastics has the capability to impart anti-static properties to the material using either an internal or an external anti-static additive.
 Internal anti-static additives that can be incorporated and blended into the polymer at the extrusion level.
 During this process the additive is blended homogeneously with the polymer to provide the much-needed surface resistivity required for electronics packaging.
 As the material cools, the additive migrates to the surface and begins to pick up moisture from the surrounding environment.
 External anti-static coatings can be applied to the sheet formulation using our customizable roller-coater capabilities.
+These additives play a significant role in the packaging industry by improving product quality and shelf appeal.

 CaCO3 is one of the most widely used mineral fillers in the plastics industry, and its use in rigid packaging has increased significantly over the years.
 The addition of calcium carbonate to polypropylene sheet has been shown to improve the performance of several properties including improvements to heat deflection temperature, increased impact strength, stiffness and barrier properties.
 The use of CaCO3 in materials such as polypropylene can also help streamline processing by allowing the plastic to heat and cool down faster and reduce shrinkage by improving the heat deflection of the material.
+Utilizing calcium carbonate is a cost effective way to streamline manufacturing processes and reduce production costs.

 For more information on the benefits of using CaCO3 check out our blog post!

 Similarly to CaCO3 filler, the use of Talc in polypropylene sheet helps to remedy several common challenges of thermoforming polypropylene while enhancing several properties of the polymer.
 The use of talc in polypropylene sheet has been shown to improve the performance of several properties including increased rigidity, resistance to heat, increased heat deflection, faster cooling and reduced shrinkage.
+These mineral fillers contribute to enhanced performance in plastic materials for various applications.

 Unlike calcium carbonate, however, the addition of talc results in a significant decrease in impact strength, so if high impact strength is an important specification, CaCO3 is the better choice.